lisyu/pinwheel/README.md

 cp auth.json.example auth.json
 ```

-Replace the line `<AUTH TOKEN>` in `auth.json` with the authentication token from your Discord bot's portal.
-Check out `discord.py`'s guide on creating a bot account [here](https://discordpy.readthedocs.io/en/latest/discord.html#creating-a-bot-account) for a quick tutorial on setting up your Discord bot's account.
+Replace the field `<AUTH TOKEN>` in `auth.json` with the authentication token from your Discord bot's portal.
+Check out `discord.py`'s guide on creating a bot account [here](https://discordpy.readthedocs.io/en/latest/discord.html#creating-a-bot-account) for a quick tutorial on setting up this auth token.

 ## Running the Bot